Si, SiC, and GaN Unite in New Power-Supply Unit for AI

 The PSU: One of the Keys to Data-Center Power Delivery

-In this case, the input is single-phase high-line grid (180 to 305 V AC) while the outputs range from 48 to 51 V DC with up to 160 A. A switch-mode power supply (SMPS) such as Infineon’s is one of the building blocks that power encounters before it enters the processors on a PCB (Fig. 2).
-While the standard DC output for data-center power supply unit used to be 12 V, the technology industry at large is upping the standard to 48 V.
+The role of any power supply unit is to convert the high-voltage AC used to distribute power to the server racks to a regulated DC power at a lower voltage that works for the circuit board in the server.
+In Infineon's case, the input is a single-phase high-line grid (180 to 305 V AC) while the outputs range from 48 to 51 V DC with up to 160 A of current.
+While the standard DC output for data-center power supply units used to be 12 V, the broader technology industry is upping its standards to 48 V.

-One of the keys to minimizing power loss in a data center is delivering power at higher voltages and then stepping down the voltage as close as possible to what used by the processor cores within AI accelerators or other chips.
+One of the keys to minimizing power loss in a data center is delivering power at higher voltages and then stepping down the voltage as close as possible to what is used by the processor cores within AI accelerators or other chips.

 With AI workloads siphoning more and more power in data centers, power electronics companies don't want to fall behind.
 Further in the future, Infineon plans to roll out a reference design for what it calls “the world's first” 12-kW PSU.